A Superlinear Convergence Framework for Kurdyka-{\L}ojasiewicz Optimization: Introduction

-\subsection{Main motivations}
+\subsection{Main Motivations}

-For the sequences satisfying conditions H1-H2 with $p=1$, Attouch et al. \cite{Attouch13} established its global convergence for the KL function $\Phi$ and its R-linear convergence rate for the KL function $\Phi$ with exponent $\theta\in(0,1/2]$.
-From \cite[Section 5]{Attouch13}, if the proximal gradient (PG) method with a monotone line-search is applied to solving problem \eqref{prob0} with
+For the sequences satisfying conditions H1-H3 for $p=1$, Attouch et al. \cite{Attouch13} proved its global convergence for the KL function $\Phi$ and its R-linear convergence rate for the KL function $\Phi$ with exponent $\theta\in(0,1/2]$.
+From \cite[Section 5]{Attouch13}, if the proximal gradient (PG) method with a monotone line-search is applied to the zero-norm regularized logistic regression, i.e., problem \eqref{prob0} with

-where $\lambda>0$ and $\mu>0$ are the parameters, and $a_i\in\mathbb{R}^p$ and $b_i\in\mathbb{R}$ for $i=1,2,\ldots,n$ are the given data, the generated iterate sequence is within the above framework for $p=1$, but Figure \ref{fig1} below shows that this sequence actually possesses a superlinear convergence rate.
+where $\lambda>0$ and $\mu>0$ are the regularization parameters, and $a_i\in\mathbb{R}^n$ and $b_i\in\mathbb{R}$ for $i=1,2,\ldots,m$ are the given data, the generated iterate sequence comply with the above framework for $p=1$, and Figure \ref{fig1} below demonstrates that this sequence actually possesses a superlinear convergence rate.
 Moreover, such $\Phi$ is a KL function of exponent $1/2$ by \cite[Example 4.3]{WuPanBi21}.
-We find that a similar superlinear convergence behavior also occurs when $\Phi$ takes the zero-norm regularized least squares function, another KL function of exponent $1/2$ by \cite[Example 4.3]{WuPanBi21}.
+We find that a similar local convergence behavior also occurs when $\Phi$ takes the zero-norm regularized least squares function, another KL function of exponent $1/2$ by \cite[Example 4.3]{WuPanBi21}.
 This means that there is still room to improve the convergence rate result in \cite{Attouch13} when $\Phi$ is a KL function of exponent $\theta\in(0,1/2]$.
-To achieve this goal, this work focuses on the convergence analysis for the iterate sequence complying with conditions H1-H2.
+Although Ochs also achieved a local convergence result in \cite{Ochs18} for the sequences satisying conditions H1-H3 with $p=1$, he did not give an improved local convergence rate.
+Inspired by this, we focus on the convergence analysis for the iterate sequence complying with conditions H1-H3 in this work.